TsarFox/rebuild/README.md

 - [ ] Support for save files.
 - [ ] Support for ANM cinematics.
 - [ ] Multiplayer networking!
-  - Doesn't necessarily have to be compatible with ENet, but it'd be a plus.
+  - Doesn't necessarily have to be compatible with ENet, but that would be a plus.

 [1]: https://blood-wiki.org/index.php/BloodGDX